 Our bylaws give a shareholder, or a group of no more than 20 shareholders, who has continuously owned at least 3% of our outstanding shares entitled to vote in the election of directors for at least three years, the ability to nominate and include in our proxy statement up to the greater of two directors or 20% of the number of the company's directors then in office, if the shareholder(s) and the nominee(s) satisfy the requirements specified in our bylaws.
 Notice of director nominees submitted under these proxy access provisions must be received at least 120 days but not more than 150 days before the first anniversary of the date the definitive proxy statement was first sent to shareholders in connection with our last annual shareholders meeting.
-The period for our receipt from shareholders of any such notice for our 2024 annual shareholders meeting will begin on October 31, 2023, and end at 5:00 p.m.
-Pacific Time on November 30, 2023.
-Any such notice must include the information required by our proxy access bylaw provisions (which may be obtained as provided in Question 34 below) and also must be updated and supplemented as required by those bylaw provisions.
+The period for our receipt from shareholders of any such notice for our 2024 annual shareholders meeting will begin on October 31, 2023, and end at 5:00 must be updated and supplemented as required by our proxy access bylaw provisions (which may be obtained as provided in Question 34 below) and also must be updated and supplemented as required by those bylaw provisions.
 Any such notice must be timely delivered in writing to the attention of our Corporate Secretary at Sempra's principal executive offices at 488 8th Avenue, San Diego, California 92101.
-We will not include any shareholder-submitted director nominees in our proxy statement for our annual shareholders meeting in 2024 that do not meet the requirements set forth in our bylaws.
+We will not include any shareholders meeting in 2024 that do not meet the requirements set forth in our bylaws.